 Demand for fish and seafood in domestic and international markets is driven largely by consumer perception of product quality, food safety and value.
 Assurances of environmentally sustainable production, socially acceptable resource use, adherence to stringent food safety protocols, and farm-to-market traceability for all products are increasingly sought by consumers and seafood buyers looking for independent verification of attributes beyond what would be certified by governments.
 As a result, and as evidenced by the emergence of high-profile ecolabelling and quality assurance programs, responsible certification systems with third-party compliance audits are increasingly important in the fish and seafood sector.
 Currently, however, the Canadian aquaculture industry operates under a variety of certification and product traceability systems.
-In the not-too-distant future, it is conceivable that producers and processors will be required to comply with one or more international certification programs to maintain market access.
+In the not-too-distant future, it is conceivable that one or more international certification programs will emerge to address marketplace demands.

 For some Canadian aquaculture products, there has been insufficient effort directed toward generic market promotion.
 Producers and processors in some sectors are often unwilling to support such initiatives if they are not supported by all players.
 As a result, it has been difficult to increase demand and prices for aquaculture products.
 Additionally, some parts of the Canadian aquaculture sector are still largely focused on the production and sale of commodity products.
 Value-added products comprise only a small proportion of total output.

 The NASAPI presents an opportunity for producers, with government support, to review emerging market certification programs.
 It is also believed that generic marketing efforts will help to improve prosperity and stability within the sector.

-Action Items - Marketing & Certification Potential Contributors Actions Suggested Timeframe Status MC-1 - Support indus stry to adopt international aquaculture certification programs Industry DFO, British Identify appropriate certification standards for the west coast marine finfish aquaculture sector(s) Year 1 On-going Columbia, AAFC Support industry with certification training and other efforts to facilitate entry into appropriate certification programs Year 1 Ascertain that BMPs and SOPs meet the requirements of emerging international certification standards Year 2 Foster use of 3rd-party audits to validate compliance with BMPs and SOPs Year 3 MC-2 - Develop and implement generic marketing programs for aquaculture commodity products Industry DFO, British Columbia, AAFC Review potential to establish a pilot program for generic marketing supported by an industry check-off system after an initial 3-year period, continuation of the program will be voted on by industry members Year 2
+Action Items - Marketing & Certification Potential Contributors Actions Suggested Timeframe Status MC-1 - Support indus stry to adopt international aquaculture certification programs Industry DFO, British Identify appropriate certification standards for the west coast shellfish aquaculture sector(s) Year 1 On-going Columbia, AAFC For each sector of the industry, conduct a mock audit at several farms to identify potential challenges producers could encounter related to meeting the expected compliance criteria of certification programs Year 2 On-going Support industry with certification training and other efforts to facilitate entry into appropriate certification programs Year 1 Ascertain that BMPs and SOPs meet the requirements of emerging international certification standards Year 3 Foster use of 3rd-party audits to validate compliance with BMPs and SOPs Year 2 Governments to evaluate the potential to utilize certification as a streamlining tool in support of 'smart regulation'7 Year 5 MC-2 - Develop and implement generic marketing programs for aquaculture commodity products Industry DFO, British Columbia, AAFC Review potential to establish a pilot program for generic marketing supported by an industry check-off system after an initial 3-year period, continuation of the program will be voted on by industry members Year 3 On-going opportunity to align the regulatory requirements of both levels of government to address consumer and public confidence through a renewed, more effective and more efficient framework.